Mastering The Art of Traditional Matcha Preparation

 • 8 oz of 175°F water

-1. With the sifter set over the bowl, measure two scoops of Matcha (or one teaspoon) into the sifter.
+1. With the sifter set over the matcha bowl, measure two scoops of Ceremonial Matcha (or one teaspoon) into the sifter.

-2. Sift into a fine powder to remove any clumps.
+2. Sift the matcha into a fine powder to remove any clumps.

-3. Pour a little water into the bowl, just enough to form a smooth paste.
+3. Pour approximately 2 tablespoons of water into the bowl.
+You want just enough water to form a smooth paste.

 4. Gently whisk until smooth.